Ailete619/FileTree/README.md

 File Tree is a little utility program allowing users to render the file hierarchy inside a directory to document projects.

-The project was also started to test building React typeScriptdesktop applications with [tauri](https://tauri.app/).
+The project was also started to test building React / TypeScript desktop applications with [tauri](https://tauri.app/).

 ## Version log